keshang/quasar/README.md

-# Quantego Quasar
+# Quantego QUASAR

+QUASAR is an analytics software that empowers decision-makers to optimize models with random parameters.
 The easiest way to get started using our powerful stochastic optimizer.
 Model, optimize and analyze your decisions directly in iPython.
-Includes many examples and a full QUASAR version, limited to 20 variables and 100 stages.
+Includes many examples and a full QUASAR version, limited to 50 nodes and 24 stages.

 ## Get started